jschauma/anyvpn/README.md

 			  If unset, then anyvpn will use the value of the PM_VPN_ENTRY environment variable.

+     LPASS_AGENT_TIMEOUT  Not directly used by anyvpn, but used by lpass(1), this variable defines in seconds the validity of your LastPass session.
+Set this to e.g., 28800 for an 8 hour LastPass cache validity.

      ONEPASS_ADDRESS	  The 1Password "sign in address".
 If not specified, defaults to "my.1password.com".
 See
 			  https://is.gd/BR670l for details.